 In ideal transformer, all the flux will link with both primary and secondary windings but in reality, it is impossible to link all the flux in transformer with both primary and secondary windings.
 Although maximum flux will link with both windings through the core of transformer but still there will be a small amount of flux which will link either winding but not both.
 This flux is called leakage flux which will pass through the winding insulation and transformer insulating oil instead of passing through core.
 Due to this leakage flux in transformer, both primary and secondary windings have leakage reactance.
 The reactance of transformer is nothing but leakage reactance of transformer.
 This phenomenon in transformer is known as Magnetic leakage.

 Voltage drops in the windings occur due to impedance of transformer.
 Impedance is combination of resistance and leakage reactance of transformer.
 If we apply voltage V1 across primary of transformer, there will be a component I1X1 to balance primary self induced emf due to primary leakage reactance.
 (Here, X1 is primary leakage reactance).
 Now if we also consider voltage drop due to primary resistance of transformer, then voltage equation of a transformer can easily be written as,

 Similarly for secondary leakage reactance, the voltage equation of secondary side is,

-Here in the figure above, the primary and secondary windings are shown in separate limbs and this arrangement could result a large leakage flux in transformer because there is a big room for leakage.
+Here in the figure above, the primary and secondary windings are shown in separate limbs, and this arrangement could result in a large leakage flux in transformer because there is a big room for leakage.
 Leakage in primary and secondary windings could be eliminated if the windings could be made to occupy the same space.
-This of course is physically impossible but, by placing secondary and primary in concentric manner can solve the problem in good extent.
+This, of course, is physically impossible but, by placing secondary and primary in a concentric manner can solve the problem to a good extent.